vert-x3/vertx-lang-scala/vertx-lang-scala/src/main/markdown/_docs/coding/writing-verticles.md

     }
 ```

-> Also note the `asScala` call which is defined in [[io.vertx.lang.scala]] and is an alternative to the implicit conversion [[io.vertx.lang.scala.ImplicitConversions.vertxFutureToScalaFuture]].
+> Also note the call to the extension method `asScala` which is defined in package [[io.vertx.lang.scala]].
+This is an alternative to the implicit conversion [[io.vertx.lang.scala.ImplicitConversions.vertxFutureToScalaFuture]].
 This can be used in situations where implicit conversions cannot be applied, for example the code above.